By Jenny Lunnon, YHA’s Family Ambassador

 At the dock you can take a sightseeing boat trip around the whole lake, or just as far as Hawes End, where you alight to walk up Cat Bells.
 At 451m it’s not too daunting a prospect, and the views are amazing.

 Keswick is a public transport hub so you don’t need a car to get there or to travel around the area.
 There are regular buses to the town from Penrith and Windermere railway stations, and it’s easy to travel down Borrowdale and around the North Lakes by bus, though some routes are reduced or suspended while the winter timetable is in operation.
 Buses depart from outside Booths supermarket, a short walk from YHA Keswick.
-A family/group bus pass is both a great way to enjoy random adventures — “Let’s just get on the next bus!” — and to save money.
+A family/group bus pass is both a great way to enjoy random adventures – ‘Let’s just get on the next bus!’ – and to save money.
 For timetables and prices, see Stagecoach’s website.

+Inspiration can be found on the local website, which contains a section written by local children, called Keswick Kids Recommend.
 In fact it was their ideas and enthusiasm that made me want to visit Keswick in the first place.

 YHA Keswick was completely refurbished in 2016.
 Many rooms overlook the River Greta, as does the bar and cafe area, so you may see the heron fishing as you drink your morning coffee.